LLNL/sundials/doc/shared/nvectors/NVector_CUDA.rst

    This function sets the execution policies which control the kernel parameters utilized when launching the streaming and reduction CUDA kernels.
-By default the vector is setup to use the :cpp:func:`SUNCudaThreadDirectExecPolicy` and :cpp:func:`SUNCudaBlockReduceAtomicExecPolicy`.
+By default the vector is setup to use the ``SUNCudaThreadDirectExecPolicy`` and ``SUNCudaBlockReduceAtomicExecPolicy``.
 Any custom execution policy for reductions must ensure that the grid dimensions (number of thread blocks) is a multiple of the CUDA warp size (32).
 See :numref:`NVectors.CUDA.SUNCudaExecPolicy` below for more information about